open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 API users control the initial TraceState of a root span, so they can provide explicit trace randomness for a trace by defining the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE].
-SDKs MUST NOT overwrite explicit trace randomness in an OpenTelemetry TraceState value.
+SDKs and Samplers MUST NOT overwrite explicit trace randomness in an OpenTelemetry TraceState value.

-##### Set explicit trace randomness for non-random TraceIDs
+##### Root samplers set explicit trace randomness for non-random TraceIDs

-For root span contexts, when the SDK generates a TraceID that does not meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID], and when the the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE] is not already set, the SDK SHOULD insert an explicit trace randomness value into the OpenTelemetry TraceState value containing 56 random bits.
+When the SDK has generated a TraceID that does not meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID], indicated by an unset trace random flag, and when the the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE] is not already set, the Root sampler has the opportunity to insert explicit trace randomness.

+Root Samplers MAY insert an explicit trace randomness value into the OpenTelemetry TraceState value in cases where an explicit trace randomness value is not already set.

 For example, here's a W3C Trace Context with non-random identifiers and an explicit randomness value: